 - If the parties have an agreement, the documents can be drafted and reviewed and signed.
 If not agreement, the parties must exchange certain financial documents and then attend mediation to try to resolve any disputes.

 - If mediation fails, the case will go to trial.

-- After the trial, the judge will issue a final divorce decree.
+- After the trial, the judge will issue a ruling that will be the basis of a final divorce decree.

-- Each spouse will be responsible for their attorney's fees and costs.
+- Generally, each spouse will be responsible for their attorney's fees and costs.